 Does SPSU offer any scholarships?
 If so what types?

 Yes, SPSU offer both academic and need based scholarships.
 SPSU awards scholarships to qualified students based on academic merit and financial need.
 Need-based scholarships take both financial need and academic criteria into account, while academic scholarships are based solely upon a student's specific academic program.
-All students that are accepted or accepted pending by March 1st will be considered for Institutional Scholarships
+All students who complete the FAFSA that are accepted or accepted pending by March 1st will be considered for Institutional Scholarships

 How do I check the status of my financial aid?
 Also, If I am awarded, how can I accept what is being offered to me?